 Bryant Reber was Executive Vice President at First Western Trust Bank, responsible for Wealth Management, 401(k), Trust, Insurance and Mortgages.
 Prior to this, he was President and CEO of Reber/Russell Company, which was acquired by FWTB in 2006.
 Bryant earned his law degree from Seattle University.

 W. Dean Salter is an attorney of counsel with Bryan Cave LLP concentrating his practice on corporate law and securities, corporate governance issues, and financing transactions.
-As partner, he served as chair of the firm’s Executive Committee from 1990 to 2000.
 He has served on the Board of Advisors for the University of Colorado at Denver’s Center for Entrepreneurship and the College of Business.
 He has also served on the Board of Directors for the Rocky Mountain Junior Achievement; Goodwill Industries of Denver; and Colorado Public Radio (1992-1998, 2005-2012).
 Mr. Salter received his LL.B. from University of Virginia in 1967 and his A.B. from the University of Kansas in 1963.

 Susan Sturm serves as Vice Chairman and Chief Financial Officer at ANB Bank.
 She co- founded the Sturm Financial Group in 1980 and serves as Vice Chairman of the Sturm Financial Group, one of the largest independent banking groups in the Rocky Mountains.
 Ms. Sturm has served on the boards of the Rocky Mountain Public Broadcasting Network, Inc., The Fund for Colorado's Future, Girl Scouts Mile Hi Council, Bravo!
 Vail Valley Music Festival, and the Arapahoe Library Friends Foundation.
 Ms. Sturm graduated magna cum laude from Princeton University with a degree in economics, accepted appointment at the U.S. Senate as a Congressional Fellow, and later studied economics at Oxford University.